debods/DigiHubInstaller/README.md

 unistall      | Remove DigiHub                                              |             |
 whohami       | Show user information held for current configuration        | bash        |

-These along with other useful tools are located in DigiHub/scripts (included in the PATH after install).
+These along with other valuable tools are located in DigiHub/scripts (included in the PATH after install).

 GPS Devices
 -----------
 DigiHub will detect and use correctly installed and working GPS devices.

-A recommended GPS device is a Waveshare L76X Multi-GNSS HAT (avaialble [here](https://www.waveshare.com/l76x-gps-hat.htm)), it works with any PC hardware via USB, and Raspberry Pi via the GPIO header.
+A recommended GPS device is a Waveshare L76X Multi-GNSS HAT (available [here](https://www.waveshare.com/l76x-gps-hat.htm)).
+It works with any PC hardware via USB and with Raspberry Pi via the GPIO header.

 Users without a US callsign
 ---------------------------
-DigiHub leverages an API for callsigns and user data which in the US is reliable, unfortunately outside the US this is not the case.
+DigiHub leverages an API for callsign validation and user data, which is reliable in the US; unfortunately, outside the US, this is not the case.

-To enable users outside the US to use DigiHub, entering non-us (or NON-US) as the callsign when installing DigiHub (e.g. ./install.sh NON-US) allows manual entry of the unvalidated callsign and other required information.
+To enable ham operators outside the US to use DigiHub, entering non-us (or NON-US) as the callsign when installing DigiHub, e.g., ./install.sh NON-US, allows manual entry of the unvalidated callsign and other required information.

 Installation
 -------------
 Ensure the Operating System you are installing on has an active Internet connection and, if you intend to use a GPS, it is connected and working.

-Note: python3, git (to cover the instacence of copying rather than downloading the repository),and curl will be installed as part of the process if not already available and wiil NOT be removed during uninstallation.
+Note: python3, git (to cover the instance of copying rather than downloading the repository), and curl will be installed as part of the process if not already available and will NOT be removed if DigiHub is removed.

 Issue the following commands: